Buschgroßmutter: Transylvanian equivalent

 In traditional folktales of the German-speaking Transylvanian Saxons in Transylvania, today part of Romania, there is a similar being called Baschgrîs ("shrub grandmother"), Baschmôter ("shrub mother") or Baschäinjel ("shrub angel") in Transylvanian Saxon dialect.
 The standard German names would be Buschgroßmutter, Buschmutter, and Buschengel respectively.
 All three names are used to scare children and denote a female wood sprite with shaggy fluttering hair, large fiery eyes and very big teeth.
 Accordingly, a person looking dishevelled and unkempt was called Baschäinjel in 19th century Transylvania.

 The Baschmôter, also called Waldfrau ("forest woman"), appears dressed in white to woodcutters and drives them away from their work, particularly when doing something forbidden such as littering the forest or smoking in the woods.
 She might give a stern warning at first before punishing the repeated act by causing a landslide.

-To her favorite humans, the Baschmôter might gift the Springgras ("bursting grass"), a mythical plant formed like a heart with a drop like gold or blood growing in mountain sports where people have been murdered before.
+To her favorite humans, the Baschmôter might gift the Springgras ("bursting grass"), a mythical plant formed like a heart with a drop like gold or blood growing in mountain spots where people have been murdered before.
 The person who gets this plant must cut open the ball of the left hand and allow the plant to grow in.
 Having thus secured the Springgras, its owner is now able to soundlessly burst all iron with but a touch, particularly for opening fetters, binds, and locks.

 The daughters of the Baschmôter are called Waldmaide ("forest maidens", sg.
 Waldmaid).
 There are at least two of them, one of them called Lea.
 They were sometimes caught by people, bound and taken to the village but could always escape.
 The Waldmaide are said to know the secret uses of dill seed and four-leaf clover.
 People lost in the woods sometimes end up at the Baschmôter's dwelling.
 When they manage to entertain her daughters, the Waldmaide, they are gifted plenty of money.

 As with the Buschgroßmutter, 19th century mythologist Friedrich W. Schuster tried to establish Baschgrîs and Baschmôter as ancient goddesses and identified them with the Norse underworld goddess Hel.